TungstenTransformation/KTScripts/GibberishDetection.md

 # Gibberish Detection Script
 Pages that are processed in Kofax Transformation may contain unintelligible gibberish because of scanning problems, image quality or obfuscation occuring in a pdf document.
-This script detects whether the document contains "readable language".
+This fast script detects whether the document contains "readable language".
 1. Create a Dictionary.
 1. Create locators to test a document with the Dictionary.
 ## Create a Dictionary